oaramoon/Genetic-Algorithm-for-Polymorphic-Gate-Design/README.md

 # PolymorphicGateDesign
 Source code for generating voltage/temperature/signal controlled polymorphic gate descriptions in HSPICE.
-The program uses a genetic algorithm to look for possible designs.
+The program uses a genetic algorithm to look for possible designs that fulfill the specified properties.